 - Catering eliminated plastic plates and now offers lightweight melamine or compostable paper products as inexpensive alternates to regular china service.

 - Reusable gloves have been implemented for cutting foods during food preparation in the kitchen, and The Juice Bar, which has reduced disposable glove waste.

-- The dining hall has been tray-less since 2009, which reduces water and chemicals used for cleaning, while encouraging guests to consider their food selections rather than “fill the tray.”
+- The Dining Hall has been tray-less since 2009, which reduces water and chemicals used for cleaning, while encouraging guests to consider their food selections rather than “fill the tray.”

-- Dining Services has purchased four Rational SCC White Efficiency ovens.
+- Culinary Services has purchased four Rational SCC White Efficiency ovens.
 These ovens cook with an incredible reduction in energy needs.
 The ovens also reduced water needs by replacing less efficient steamers and ovens.

-- Dining Services’ 2015 dish washer replacement uses less detergent and saves over 12,000 gallons of water each year compared to the old machine.
+- Culinary Services’ 2015 dish washer replacement uses less detergent and saves over 12,000 gallons of water each year compared to the old machine.
 The dish washer uses an Energy Recovery Unit to capture heat from the exhausted steam and uses that heat to maintain high temperatures for the wash water with no additional energy consumption.

 - All food waste and paper products are prepared for composting with a Hobart WastePro 1200 pulper, which grinds these items into composting-ready material by extracting water and reducing waste volume.
 The extracted water is then recycled within the pulper system, reducing water usage for the machine.
 Additional information about the composting program can be found here.